Altair-Bueno/cw/README.md

 Because cw is written entiretly on Rust, is as simple as using `cargo`.
-If you already have installed [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html) on your system, run the folowing on the commandline:
+If you already have installed [`cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html) on your system, run the following from the commandline:

 ```bash
 cargo install --git https://github.com/Altair-Bueno/cw.git